VivekCR7/TEST/Soft-Skill/SOA.md

 * When it comes to implementing service-oriented architecture (SOA), there is a wide range of technologies that can be used, depending on what your end goal is and what you’re trying to accomplish.
 * Typically, Service-Oriented Architecture is implemented with web services, which makes the “functional building blocks accessible over standard internet protocol
 * An example of a web service standard is SOAP, which stands for Simple Object Access Protocol.
 In a nutshell, SOAP “is a messaging protocol specification for exchanging structured information in the implementation of web services in computer networks.
 Although SOAP wasn’t well-received at first, since 2003 it has gained more popularity and is becoming more widely used and accepted.
 Other options for implementing Service-Oriented Architecture include Jini, COBRA, or REST.
-* It’s important to note that architectures can “operate independently of specific technologies,” which means they can be implemented in a variety of ways, including messaging, such as ActiveMQ; Apache Thrift; and SORCER.
+* It’s important to note that architectures can “operate independently of specific technologies,” which means they can be implemented in a variety of ways, including messaging, such as ActiveMQ, Apache Thrift, and SORCER.

 <br>